Las Vegas, Speakeasies

 Speakeasy Las Vegas - Ghost Donkey

-Cabinet of Curiosities and The Lock
+Cabinet of Curiosities and The Lock – Horseshoe

 At the end of the room is a big door that looks almost like a huge bank vault door.
 Pickup the phone and the The Locksmith will answer, if you have a reservation, or they have room, The Locksmith will come out to get you.

-The Lock – The Entrance
+The Entrance

-The Lock – The Experience
+The Experience

-Once inside, you can choose from the standard specialty cocktails list that is prohibition era inspired, or you can choose adventure and fill out the personality profile and the mixologist will concoct a drink based on answers to simple questions about your mood, your flavor preference and zodiac sign.
+You can choose from the standard specialty cocktails list that is prohibition era inspired, or you can choose adventure and fill out the personality profile and the mixologist will concoct a drink based on answers to simple questions about your mood, your flavor preference and zodiac sign.

 Our mixologist nailed the cocktails.

-And then we discovered the shifty eyes on one of the portraits (with the help of another patron).
+Then we discovered the shifty eyes on one of the portraits (with the help of another patron).
 Behind that portrait lies a VIP lounge, yes, there is actually has a second hidden room inside their own hidden room.

 They made the entrance one of the most fun of our adventure, and it is definitely worth it when you are in the quiet, conversational drinking mood (rather than the festive mood of a few of the other speakeasies).